Green Certified Buildings

-The Office of Sustainability Initiatives is proud to offer a certification program in which Georgia State offices and departments consult with our team to construct a comprehensive plan for making your office space “green.”
+Sustainability Initiatives is proud to offer a certification program in which Georgia State offices and departments consult with our team to construct a comprehensive plan for making your office space “green.”
 The process begins with a waste and energy audit conducted by our team, in which we observe the natural usage habits of the office.
-From this, we find ways that your team members can reduce, reuse, recycle, and implement green practices in your space.
-While it may sound intimidating, we are here for every step of the certification and will guide you in each part!
+From this, we find ways your team members can reduce, reuse, recycle and implement green practices in your space.
+While it may sound intimidating, we’re here for every step of the certification and will guide you in each part.

-If you want to learn more about obtaining a Green Office certification, fill out the form below.
+Complete the form below to learn more about obtaining a Green Office certification.

 Re:loom is a program of Initiative for Affordable Housing, a nonprofit 501(c)(3) organization in Decatur, Georgia.
 GSU started its partnership with re:loom in January 2023 after Panther Dining applied for Sustainability Initiative’s 2023 Campus Sustainability Grant Program wanting to use re:loom to upcycle their used uniforms.
 The funds requested by Dining were going towards buying back all the upcycled swag from re:loom once it was made.